 Manipulators suck time and energy out of your life under the façade of friendship.
+They are one of the worst types of toxic people.
 They can be tricky to deal with because they treat you like a friend.
 They know what you like, what makes you happy, and what you think is funny, but the difference is that they use this information as part of a hidden agenda.
-Manipulators always want something from you, and if you look back on your relationships with them, it’s all take, take, take, with little or no giving.
+Manipulators always want something from you, and if you look back on your relationships with them, it’s all takes, take, take, with little or no giving.
 They’ll do anything to win you over just so they can work you over.

 7. The Dementor

 In J. K. Rowling’s “Harry Potter” series, Dementors are evil creatures that suck people’s souls out of their bodies, leaving them merely as shells of humans.
 Whenever a Dementor enters the room, it goes dark, people get cold, and they begin to recall their worst memories.
 Rowling said that she developed the concept for Dementors based on highly negative people—the kind of people who have the ability to walk into a room and instantly suck the life out of it.